 This is where the jacket has a full canvas interlining that is sewn into the jacket.
 This means the canvas moves with your body so after a period of time your jacket will actually start to fit you even better than when first worn.
 It also won't bunch under the fabric and allows the jacket to breathe.
 Obviously to hand sew the canvas it takes time which is why full canvas jackets are much more expensive than fused or half canvas.

 Canvas images source: Black Lapel

-One thing to keep in mind is that it's often worth setting aside some budget for an additional pair of trousers since these will wear out quicker than the jacket.
+One thing to keep in mind is that it's often worth setting aside some of the budget for an additional pair of trousers since these will wear out more quickly than the jacket.
 If you do decide to do this, it's also important to wear the trousers alternately so that they wear in line with the jacket.

 The obvious difference between an off-the-peg jacket and bespoke or made-to-measure jacket is that the off-the-peg jacket is designed to fit a general body shape, so the armholes will be lower and it will be less shaped.

 For a made-to-measure suit, tailors will use classic patterns, known as blocks, and alter them to fit your measurements.
 When it comes to a bespoke item, these blocks will be created specifically for you.
 This means that the most important factors such as the shoulder, neck and chest should contour to your body.
 You can see our video series from a Savile Row tailor here: Tailoring Series